-To find out how tai chi or qigong can work for you — or to find out more about our school — try one of our free live-stream qigong classes or find out about our next live-stream tai chi class.
+To find out how tai chi or qigong can work for you — or to find out more about our school — try one of our free live-stream qigong classes that teach essential tai chi principles, or find out about our next in-person or live-stream tai chi classes for new beginners.
 For a full list of our classes and the most up-to-date schedule, please visit our Tai Chi Class Schedule page.
-We do occaisionally get behind in updating the site, so if you see anything that looks out of date, or you still have questions, please do give us a call at 212-502-4112 or send us an email.
+We do occasionally get behind in updating the site, so if you see anything that looks out of date, or you still have questions, please do give us a call at 212-502-4112 or send us an email.

 “I study at the NY School of T’ai Chi Chuan.
 As I learn and practice more, I feel the life energy move through blocked areas, bringing me increased stability, focus and strength.
 My mind is clearer, my body is enlivened and I feel a deeper sense of well-being.
 My commitment to it is to enjoy and extend my life. …Best T’ai Chi teachers you’ll find anywhere.
 Try this and feel good!”